katia-e/0-stor/cmd/zstorbench/README.md

 Client config contains a list of scenarios.
 Each scenario is associated with a corresponding scenarioID and provides two sets of parameters:
 `zstor_config` and `bench_conf`.
-Structure `zstor_config` are nessesary to create a `zstor client` and can be parsed into a type [client.Policy](https://github.com/zero-os/0-stor/blob/master/client/policy.go) of [zstor client package](https://github.com/zero-os/0-stor/tree/master/client).
+Structure `zstor_config` are nessesary to create a `zstor client` and can be parsed into a type `client.Policy` of [zstor client package](https://github.com/zero-os/0-stor/tree/master/client).

+`iyo` has to be given in case if `zstor` server is running with flag `--no-auth` and, therefore, require no authentification via `itsyou.online`.
+Note, that invalid `ioy` token lead to an error even if authentification is unset.

 Structure `bench_conf` represents such benchmark parameters like duration of the performance test, maximum number of operations, maximum benchmark duration and output format.
 One of two parameters `duration` and `operations` has to be provided.
 If both are given, the benchmarking program terminates as soon as one of the following events occurs: